mateuszbaransanok/Agitation-Dataset-from-2020-Polish-Presidential-Elections/README.md

 # Electoral Agitation Dataset
 The popularity of social media makes politicians use it for political campaigns.
-Therefore, social media are full of political ads posted by candidates and other messages that influence the electorate.
-From the election point of view, all defamatory or false content that influences the voters is illegal.
-It can be subjected to an expedited court proceeding by competing, affected candidates but the real problems rest in a burden of proof.
-The election administration cannot track the spread and quantity of messages that count as political agitation (electioneering) under the election code.
-Hence, we present the first publicly open dataset for detecting political agitation in the Polish language.
+Therefore, social media are full of agitation, especially during the election.
+The election administration cannot track the spread and quantity of messages that count as electoral agitation (electioneering) under the election code.
+Hence, we present the first publicly open dataset for detecting electoral agitation in the Polish language.
 It contains 6,112 human-annotated tweets tagged with four legally conditioned categories.
 We achieved a 0.66 inter-annotator agreement (Cohen’s kappa score).
 An additional annotator resolved the mismatches between the first two improving the annotation process's consistency and complexity.
 We used the newly created dataset to train a HerBERT model (achieving a 68% F1 score).
-We also present a possible direction of use cases for such datasets and models, enriching the paper with an analysis of the Polish 2020 Presidential Elections on Twitter.
+We also present a possible direction of use cases for such datasets and models, enriching the paper with an analysis of the Polish 2020 Presidential Election on Twitter.

 ## Interactive dashboards and poster
 The outcome of our work is also available at [www.smart-wust.ml](http://www.smart-wust.ml/) in the section